tgezginis/video_thumb/README.md

-# Youtube and Vimeo thumbnails
+# Youtube, Vimeo and İzlesene thumbnails
 [![Gem Version](https://badge.fury.io/rb/video_thumb.svg)](http://badge.fury.io/rb/video_thumb)

-Get the thumbnails from Youtube and Vimeo videos for Ruby.
+Get the thumbnails from Youtube, Vimeo and İzlesene videos for Ruby.

 And it may support more video hoster with your [contributions](#contributing).